bob-php-compiler/bpc-php-7.2.19-tests/README.dev.md

         @see ext/standard/tests/strings/bug51899.phpt

     - not support $variable
-    - not support mixed quoted values and constants
+    - not support mixed quoted values and constants, or multi constants

         @see ext/standard/tests/general_functions/parse_ini_basic.phpt